University of Louisville Logo

 While the university logo is part of the overall branding strategy and can be used for marketing purposes, only the Office of the President has the right to manage the seal.
 It is applied to official messages and documents.
 Its central image is Minerva, ancient Roman mythology’s goddess of art, science, and wisdom.
 This is the oldest symbol of UofL, as an early version of the seal appeared in the 1830s.
 It contained concentric circles, a strict black inscription, and a portrait of a woman looking to the side.
 The modern version differs with a more stylish font, bright red color, and an interesting drawing design.

-The use of the image of Minerva is explained by the university’s history, which has existed since 1798.
-When it was transformed and received its current name (this happened in the first half of the 19th century), allegorical images, which emphasized the importance of education and science, were often found on the seals of educational institutions.
+The use of the Minerva image is explained by the university’s history, which dates back to 1798.
+When it was transformed and received its current name (in the first half of the 19th century), allegorical images that emphasized the importance of education and science were often found on the seals of educational institutions.

 Font and Colors